pupilfirst/playbook/CONTRIBUTING.md

-# Contributing to this Guide
+# Contributing to this Playbook

-Hello and thank you for considering contributing to this community maintained guide.
+Hello and thank you for considering contributing to this community maintained playbook.

 Follow these steps to contribute: